Herseninstituut/FYD2NWB-BIDS/README.md

 Try to run _set_todo.m_ in steps in matlab.
 This script adds additional paths and makes a connection using Datajoint to the FYD database.
 Once a valid connection is established with your lab's database you can start retrieving metadata.

-Calling _getMetadata_ with a sessionid will collect all metadata associated with that particular session and provide feedback about missing metadata that needs to be provided before the data conversion can take place.
+Validate your metadata by calling _getMetadata_ with a sessionid.
+This will collect all metadata associated with a particular session and provide feedback about missing metadata that needs to be added before the data conversion can take place.

 Importantly you will need to provide metadata about the recording system used which is associated with a setup where the data was recorded.
 Enter this metadata in the setup tab on the FYD webapp.
-See further instructions for adding metadata [HERE](https://github.com/Herseninstituut/NINwb/blob/main/adding_metadata.md).
+See further instructions for adding metadata [HERE](https://github.com/Herseninstituut/FYD2NWB-BIDS/blob/main/adding_metadata.md).

 At the time of writing, only two types of recording systems are supported: electrophysiology (ephys) and optical physiology (ophys), and we are looking for enthusiasts who would like to extend our service to other disciplines.